musfiramahjabeenmm/Ledger/README.md

-# MSME Tracker - Full Stack
+# Smart Expense Tracker - Full Stack

 This is a full-stack project to manage small businesses using AI agents.